Nagasaki45/backchannel/README.md

 This work is part of my UnsocialVR project (TODO reference).
 Here, I'm using the ICT Rapport Datasets to learn backchannel behaviours, and build a model to generate similar active listening responses in automated agents.

-## Requirements
+## Getting started

-- python 3.6
-- notebook
-- pytest
-- pandas
-- pytables
-- matplotlib
+- Install dependencies with `conda env create -f environment.yml`.
+- Activate environment `source activate backchannel`.
+- Download the datasets manually (see below) to, let's say, `mydata`.
+- Organize the datasets with `python organize.py mydata`.
-- scikit-learn
+- `python train.py`
+- You can inspect the results in the `model_inspection` notebook.

 ## Datasets